Burst suppression: History

 The burst suppression pattern was first observed by Derbyshire et al. while studying effects of anesthetics on feline cerebral cortices in 1936, where the researchers noticed mixed slow and fast electrical activity with decreasing amplitude as anesthesia deepened.
 In 1948, Swank and Watson coined the term "burst-suppression pattern" to describe the alternation of spikes and flatlines in electrical activity in deep anesthesia.
 It wasn't until after the early 1960s that the burst suppression pattern began being used in medical settings; it had been primarily observed in animal studies and psychosurgeries.

-Associations
+Mechanisms

-In 1952, Henry and Scoville recorded the electrical activity of patients during lobotomy and found the burst suppression pattern present in the recorded electrical activity.
-In 1963, Fischer-Williams and Cooper found the pattern present in patients with cerebral anoxia, hypoxia, and various types of intracortical lesions.
-Treiman et al. observed the pattern in deep coma, various infantile encephalopathies, and the final stages of deteriorated status epilepticus.
-Both Schwartz et al. in 1989 and Akrawi et al. in 1996 observed the pattern when the brain was subject to hypothermia and high levels of many sedative and anesthetic agents.
+A paper published in 2023 showed that burst suppression and epilepsy may share the same ephaptic coupling mechanism.
+When inhibitory control is sufficiently low, as in the case of certain general anesthetics such as sevoflurane (due to a decrease in the firing of interneurons), electric fields are able to recruit neighboring cells to fire synchronously, in a burst suppression pattern.
+This same mechanism also underlies epileptic bursts, but the magnitude of bursts is comparatively weaker in burst suppression, as the neuronal network still retains partial inhibitory control under the effects of anesthesia.